First, welcome to my Lagoon!

-I’m Charlotte Dune, author of The Psychedelic Love Series, including the novels Cactus Friends: A Psychedelic Love Story and Mushroom Honeymoon, and the author of the dystopian holiday novel, Acid Christmas.
+I’m Charlotte Dune, the author of The Psychedelic Love Series, including the novels Cactus Friends: A Psychedelic Love Story and Mushroom Honeymoon, and the author of the dystopian holiday novel, Acid Christmas.

 I’m a divorced single mother with a neurodivergent/Grandin State teenager, so I have some hardcore parenting responsibilities, and I’ve dealt with addiction in my own life and in the lives of those I loved.
 I do have a boyfriend now, which is nice, and he writes books too sometimes.